-This Italian Cream Cake is made with three layers of moist cake filled with shredded coconut and chopped toasted pecans!
-It’s filled and frosted with a whipped cream cheese frosting for a lovely, light classic cake!
+This Italian Cream Cake has three layers of moist cake filled with shredded coconut and toasted pecans!
+It’s filled and frosted with a whipped cream cheese frosting for a lovely light and classic cake!

 1. Divide the egg yolks and whites while the eggs are cold, then set them aside to come to room temperature.
 The egg whites need to be at room temperature when whipped later.

 1. Prepare three 8 inch cake pans with parchment paper circles in the bottom and grease the sides.
 Be sure to grease the corners and sides of the pan very well, as I find this cake tends to stick a bit.
 Preheat oven to 350°F (176°C).

 2. Combine the flour, baking soda and salt in a medium sized bowl and set aside.

 3. Add the butter, shortening, sugar and extracts to a large mixer bowl and beat together until light in color and fluffy, about 3-4 minutes.
 Do not skimp on the creaming time.

 4. Add the egg yolks one at a time, mixing until mostly combined after each.
 Scrape down the sides of the bowl as needed to be sure all ingredients are well incorporated.

 5. Add a third of the dry ingredients to the batter and mix until mostly combined.
 The batter will be thick.

 6. Slowly add about half of the buttermilk and mix until well combined.
 The batter will look a little curdled, but that’s ok.